qd-cae/qd-cae-python/QD_CAE_DYNA.md

 ## nsrh != nsort + numnp

 Your file might be compressed with FEMZIP.
 Use the flag: use_fezmip=True in the constructor of the D3plot.

+## no solids are plotted

+The plot function currently only supports shells.
+Make a resquest if you need it.